ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 works as intended because we are mapping the function **str** (which coerces any argument into a string) over the argument list.

-### [](#leanpub-auto-performing-bottom-up-development-inside-a-repl-is-a-lifestyle-choice){.anchor-link}Performing Bottom Up Development Inside a REPL is a Lifestyle Choice {#leanpub-auto-performing-bottom-up-development-inside-a-repl-is-a-lifestyle-choice}
+### Performing Bottom Up Development Inside a REPL is a Lifestyle Choice

 It is my personal choice to prefer a bottom up style of coding, effectively extending the Hy (or other Lisp) language to look like